txpipe/oura/book/src/usage/daemon.md

 ### The `cursor` section

-This section specifies how to configure the "cursor" feature.
+This section specifies how to configure the [cursor feature](../advanced/stateful_cursor.md).
 A cursor is a reference of the current position of the pipeline.
 If the pipeline needs to restart for whatever reason, and a cursor is available, the pipeline will start reading from that point in the chain.
 Removing the section from the config will disable the cursor feature.

 ### Full Example